 Bond finished her novel in 1858, although it is likely that she begun it while she still a slave in the Wheeler household.
-The novel details the day to day life of a woman enslaved and her subsequent escape from slavery.
-It gives first hand insight into the violence and abuses inflicted upon slaves, at a time when the abolitionist movement was gaining considerable ground in America, and shortly before the American civil war.
-Dorothy Porter shows how the novel draws on wider literary models of the time and echoes the ‘sentimental and effusive style’ adopted by sentimental fiction of the mid-century.
-The novel also draws heavily on contemporary fiction including Harriet Beecher Stowe’s Uncle Tom’s Cabin of 1852 and Bleak House by Charles Dickens of 1852-3.
+The novel details the day to day life of an enslaved woman, and her subsequent escape.
+It gives first hand insight into the violence and abuses inflicted upon slaves, at a time when the abolitionist movement was gaining considerable ground in America, and shortly before the American Civil War.
+Dorothy Porter shows how the novel draws upon wider literary models of the time and echoes the ‘sentimental and effusive style’ adopted by sentimental fiction of mid-century.
+The novel also draws heavily on contemporary fiction including Harriet Beecher Stowe’s Uncle Tom’s Cabin (1852) and Charles Dickens’ Bleak House (1852-3).

 The novel was very well received after its original publication in 2002, and became a bestseller.
 We hope you enjoy it and look forward to hearing and reading your thoughts.

 Hannah Crafts, The Bondwoman’s Narrative (Grand Central Publishing: New York and Boston, 2012).

 Harriet Wilson, Our Nig, or, Sketches from the Life of a Free Black, In a Two-Story White House, North (Penguin Random House, 2009).